Drumline (film)

 Drumline is a 2002 American coming-of-age teen comedy-drama film directed by Charles Stone III.
-The screenplay, which was inspired by the Southwest Dekalb High School Drumline, was written by Tina Gordon Chism and Shawn Schepps.
+The screenplay, which was inspired by the Stephenson High School Drumline, was written by Tina Gordon Chism and Shawn Schepps.
 The film follows a young drummer from New York, played by Nick Cannon, who enters the fictional Atlanta A&T University and bumps heads with the leader of his new school's drum section.
-Zoe Saldaña, Leonard Roberts and Orlando Jones also co-star.
+Zoe Saldaña, Leonard Roberts and Orlando Jones co-star.

 The film received generally positive reviews from critics, with most of them praising the musical bands' overall performances.
 It was a success at the box office, earning over $56 million in the U.S., and almost $1.2 million in foreign markets.

 A direct sequel Drumline: A New Beat, premiered on VH1 on October 27, 2014.
 Cannon reprises his role as Devon, albeit as a supporting character rather than the protagonist.